Decree 60/2023/ND-CP inspection of technical safety quality, environmental protection of imported cars

 ATTRIBUTE

-Decree No. 60/2023/ND-CP dated August 16, 2023 of the Government providing regulations on inspection and certification of technical safety quality and environmental protection of imported automobiles and imported parts and equipment under treaties to which Vietnam is a contracting party
+Decree No. 60/2023/ND-CP dated August 16, 2023 of the Government providing the inspection and certification of technical safety and environmental protection quality of automobiles and automobile parts and equipment imported under treaties to which Vietnam is a contracting party

 Issuing body: GovernmentEffective date: